Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 auth.connector.onelogin.subdomain     | The OneLogin API Subdomain ex: nike

 ** **Note: Our OneLogin Connector Implementation: gets user groups from the member-of field, which is wired to our LDAP groups.
-If you use a similar system than our OneLogin connector in its current state will not work for you.
+If you do not  use a similar system, than our OneLogin connector in its current state will not work for you.

 For the demo environment I will run the command with the following